espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 Interrupt wdt timeout on CPU0 / CPU1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Indicates that interrupt watchdog timeout has occured.
+Indicates that an interrupt watchdog timeout has occurred.
 See :doc:`Watchdogs <../api-reference/system/wdts>` for more information.

 |CACHE_ERR_MSG|
 ^^^^^^^^^^^^^^^

-In some situations ESP-IDF will temporarily disable access to external SPI Flash and SPI RAM via caches.
-For example, this happens with spi_flash APIs are used to read/write/erase/mmap regions of SPI Flash.
+In some situations, ESP-IDF will temporarily disable access to external SPI Flash and SPI RAM via caches.
+For example, this happens when spi_flash APIs are used to read/write/erase/mmap regions of SPI Flash.
 In these situations, tasks are suspended, and interrupt handlers not registered with ``ESP_INTR_FLAG_IRAM`` are disabled.
 Make sure that any interrupt handlers registered with this flag have all the code and data in IRAM/DRAM.
 Refer to the :ref:`SPI flash API documentation <iram-safe-interrupt-handlers>` for more details.

 .. only:: CONFIG_ESP_SYSTEM_MEMPROT_FEATURE